photocyte/BioTransformer/README.md

  -i,--input <Input>                  The input, which can be a SMILES
                                      string, a Mol file, or SDF file.

+-m,--mList                          Given the starting comound(s), Find
+                                     all their metabolites with the
+                                     specified masses, and show a
+                                     metabolism pathway.
+A
+                                     whitespace-separated list of masses
+                                     is expected.

  -o,--ioutput <Output>               The output file name (which must be a
                                      SDF file) for single input queries,